 I’m beyond excited to be going back to Haiti this Friday to help out with surgeries at St Luke’s Hospital in the Tabarre neighborhood of Port-au-Prince.
-Several other surgeons will be at the hospital from the Mayo Clinic in Rochester, Minnesota and as well from Pennsylvania.
+Several other surgeons will be at the hospital from the Mayo Clinic in Arizona and as well from Pennsylvania.

 While I’m greatly looking forward to the trip and to putting my skills to good use, the neighborhood of Tabarre has recently experienced some severe flooding from the rainy season in Haiti.

 Below is a statement from Father Rick Frechette, director of Nos Petits Frere et Soeurs, the Haitian arm of Nuestros Pequenos Hermanos.